Gustave Paul Cluseret: Paris Commune

 He soon incurred the wrath of the French authorities, serving two months at Sainte-Pélagie Prison for an antimilitarist article published in his newly founded newspaper L'Art.
 At this time he met several members of the International Workingmen's Association.
 Although he claimed to have had an interest in socialist ideas since 1848, it appears he did not join the International Workingmen's Association until his detainment, although he later claimed to have been a member since 1865.
 He made a brief return to America to avoid further imprisonment, arriving back in France upon the proclamation of the Third Republic in 1870.

-After his initial attempts to obtain a commission in the French army were refused he set to work to organize the social revolution, first at Lyon and afterwards at Marseilles.
+After his initial attempts to obtain a commission in the French army were refused he set to work to organize the social revolution, first at Lyon and afterwards at Marseille.
 Mikhail Bakunin placed much of the blame for the failure of the Lyon Commune revolution on Cluseret's refusal to arm the local volunteers.
 On the news of the Communard rising of 18 March 1871 he hastened to Paris, where he was appointed Delegate of War by the Commune's Executive Commission.
 He quickly set about reorganising the National Guard, but his attempts to introduce a centralised militarism led to friction with the federalist Central Committee who withdrew their willing co-operation, and routinely censored his proclamations.
 On 16 April he was elected a member of the commune, and subsequently reelected its Delegate of War.
 Disagreements with the other leaders of the Commune led to his arrest on 1 May, on a false charge of betraying the cause.
 On 21 May he appeared before an ad hoc court and was acquitted.
 During the occupation of Paris by the Versailles troops he hid at a priest's house, and in November left the city disguised as a priest and crossed into Belgium and from there onto Switzerland where he stayed until 1877.
 Cluseret published his Mémoires (of the Commune) at Paris in 1887–88.